lmstewart88/python-actions-lab/README.md

 Leave the page open ready for the next task.

 ### Task 2 - Define the infrastructure using Bicep
-Copy the following bicep code into the body of the 'main.bicep' file.
+Next you need to declare the required infrastructure.
+Copy and paste the code below into the body of the 'main.bicep' file you just created.

 ```
-param webAppName string = uniqueString(utcNow()) // Generate unique String for web app name
+param webAppName string = uniqueString('YOURNAME') // Generate unique String for web app name
 param sku string = 'S1' // The SKU of App Service Plan
 param linuxFxVersion string = 'PYTHON|3.9' // The runtime stack of web app
 param location string = resourceGroup().location // Location for all resources